bentoml/BentoML/docs/source/use-cases/diffusion-models/sdxl-lcm-lora.rst

 This document explains how to deploy `SDXL <https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0>`_ with `LCM LoRA weights <https://huggingface.co/latent-consistency/lcm-lora-sdxl>`_ using BentoML.

-All the source code in this tutorial is available in the `BentoLCM GitHub repository <https://github.com/bentoml/BentoLCM>`_.
+All the source code in this tutorial is available in the `BentoDiffusion GitHub repository <https://github.com/bentoml/BentoDiffusion>`_.

 Prerequisites
 -------------